Many dance schools ask their students to not wear panties under their dance class leotards and costumes.

-Dance teachers ask dance students to not wear underwear or panties under leotards or costumes because dancing is all about aesthetics, which means pleasing to the eye.
+Dance teachers ask dance students to not wear underwear or panties under leotards or costumes because dance is an art which means it is all about aesthetics, which means pleasing to the eye.
 Underwear that can be seen or is bunched up distracts from the aesthetics of the movement being created.

 But isn’t wearing no underwear unhygienic?